-There are three different methods of feeding your jellyfish, which mostly come down to personal preference.
+There are three different methods of feeding your jellyfish with dried food, which mostly come down to personal preference.

 Using the Broadcast Method (Easy)